Quantum Data Compression and Quantum Cross Entropy: Quantum Data Compression with Misinformed Sources

-We turn to the classical case to find inspirations.
-Suppose our classical information source emits the $i$-th letter with probability $p_i$, instead of the wrong, perceived $q_i$.
-One simple way of source coding is to assign the $i$-th letter with a codeword of length $l_i = \log \frac{1}{q_i}$.
-The expectation length $\langle l \rangle$ of a single codeword is
+To draw parallels and potentially glean insights, we consider the analogous classical case.
+Imagine a classical information source where the probability of emitting the $i$-th symbol is $p_i$, as opposed to the incorrectly assumed probability $q_i$.
+A simple approach to source coding would involve assigning to the $i$-th symbol a codeword with length $l_i = \log (1/q_i)$.
+The expected length $\langle l \rangle$ of a codeword in this scheme is given by

-Hence, the compression rate is the classical cross entropy $H(p,q)$.
+where $H(p, q)$ denotes the classical cross entropy between the distributions $p$ and $q$.